Recruitment & Communicating with Prospects

 Legal Considerations

 Guidance on the impact of the July 2023 Supreme Court decision on race-conscious admissions is provided by the Graduate School.
-All admissions decisions makers must be fully compliant with these requirements for the Fall 2024 cycle forward.
+All admissions decisions makers must be fully compliant with these requirements for the Fall 2024 cycle and thereafter.

 In the context of admissions, verbal and written statements are considered legally binding.
-Therefore, it is important to keep all discussions hypothetical.
+Applicants may also interpret some statements as indicators of their chances of admission.
+It is therefore important to keep discussions hypothetical.
 For instance:

 Recommended Avoid